inca/cx-site/src/main/webapp/pages/index.md

 ## At a glance  {#glance}

-All Circumflex components share the same phylosophy: the development process should be natural and intuitive.
-They rely on Scala support for domain-specific languages that make the development extremely efficient.
+All Circumflex components share the same philosophy: the development process should be natural and intuitive.
+They rely on Scala's support for domain-specific languages that make development extremely efficient.
 And simple.

 ### Web Framework  {#web}